 Elana Fishbein is a performer and instructor at the Magnet Theater in New York City.
 She can be seen performing with her house team Ariana Grande, the Armando Diaz Experience, Magnet Theater TourCo, and her solo improv show, Pepita (Winner of Inspirado: the only improv competition in the world).
 She has been featured at the Boston, Charleston, Chicago, Eau Claire, Edmonton, Omaha, Philadelphia, and Women in Comedy Festivals.
 Her two-woman play, Sisters Three, was a New York Times Critics Pick.

-Elana Fishbein is an actress, improvisor, and teacher based in New York City.
-She writes and performs for The Truth Podcast and has appeared on BBC Americas Almost Royal, Absolutely Mindy! on SiriusXM Radio, as well as in the original musical comedies Girl Camp and Nightfall on Miranga Island.
-She is also a member Story Pirates, a non-profit arts-in-education organization that takes stories written by kids and adapts them into crazy, hilarious sketches and songs.
-Her one-woman clown show, Eleanor Is Sibling-Challenged, has played for audiences of all ages.
+Elana has written and performed for The Truth Podcast and appeared on BBC Americas Almost Royal, Absolutely Mindy! on SiriusXM Radio, as well as in the original musical comedies Girl Camp and Nightfall on Miranga Island.
+She is a member of Story Pirates, a non-profit arts-in-education organization that takes stories written by kids and adapts them into hilarious sketches and songs.
+Elana is featured in the documentary short, LMAO, about the therapeutic potential of laughter and comedy.

 Elana earned her M.A. in Educational Theater from NYU and her B.A. in Drama from Vassar College.
 Her favorite succulent is jade.